jtart/react-universal-app/README.md

 ### Server

-For rendering your app on a server, `react-universal-app` provides you a React component and a data-fetching API. `react-universal-app` _could_ fetch the initial data internally for you if it was more opinionated.
+For rendering your app on a server, `react-universal-app` provides you a React component (`ServerApp`) and a data-fetching API (`loadInitialData`). `react-universal-app` _could_ fetch the initial data internally for you if it was more opinionated.
 However, `react-universal-app` doesn't make any assumptions about how or where you will render your React application on the server, so it can't!
 Read [Client](#client) for a clear example of why not.

 Then, take a look at [`ReactDOMServers`'s methods](https://reactjs.org/docs/react-dom-server.html) for rendering a React application on a server!